janlelis/idiosyncratic-ruby.com/source/posts/4-what-the-pack.html.md

 ### U | UTF-8 Characters

-This will convert the string to [unicode code points.](http://en.wikipedia.org/wiki/Code_point)
+This will convert the string to [unicode code points.](http://en.wikipedia.org/wiki/Code_point).
+Note that while it throws ArgumentError for [invalid encodings](https://github.com/janlelis/unibits/#utf-8-1), it will happily decode surrogates and too large codepoint values.

     "ɔıʇɐɹɔuʎsoıpı".unpack("U*")
     # => [596, 305, 647, 592, 633, 596, 117, 654, 115, 111, 305, 112, 305]